 It can help to keep in mind, though, that most of the people you encounter probably aren’t paying you all that much attention.
 Chances are, they’re more focused on themselves than on your appearance — even when you’re hyper-aware of the way you look.

-When you dislike yourself, you might feel even more convinced of your own ugliness — but not necessarily because you’re actually “ugly.”
+When you dislike yourself, you might feel even more self-conscious about your appearance — but not necessarily because you’re “ugly.”

-What’s more, when you fail to recognize your own worth, people may pick up on that dissatisfaction and unhappiness more readily than they notice your physical appearance.
+Furthermore, when you have doubts about your own worth, people may pick up on that dissatisfaction and unhappiness more readily than they notice your physical appearance.

 But this confidence might not take root, no matter how you look, unless you also accept yourself with loving kindness and compassion.